Flash ADC: Application

 The very high sample rate of this type of ADC enables high-frequency applications (typically in a few GHz range) like radar detection, wideband radio receivers, electronic test equipment, and optical communication links.
-More often the flash ADC is embedded in a large IC containing many digital decoding functions.
+Moreover, the flash ADC is often embedded in a large IC containing many digital decoding functions.

-Also a small flash ADC circuit may be present inside a delta-sigma modulation loop.
+Also, a small flash ADC circuit may be present inside a delta-sigma modulation loop.

 Flash ADCs are also used in NAND flash memory, where up to 3 bits are stored per cell as 8 voltages level on floating gates.